gravitational/teleport/docs/4.1/enterprise/ssh_fips.md

 * Supporting configurable TLS versions.
 This is to ensure that only TLS 1.2 is supported in FedRAMP mode.
 * Removes all uses of non-compliant algorithms like NaCl and replace with compliant algorithms like AES-GCM.
 * Teleport is complied  with [BoringCrypto](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2964)
 * User and host certificates (and host keys for recording proxy mode) should only be 2048-bit RSA.
-If a certificate, the signer should also be 2048-bit RSA.
+For a certificate, the signer should also be.